30+ Old-Time Home Remedies That Actually Work

 Ground flaxseed for constipation

 “It’s almost as if nature tailor-made ground flaxseed to relieve constipation,” says Dr. Will Bulsiewicz, a gastroenterologist.
-“It is a great source of both insoluble and soluble fiber, which add bulk to the stool and promote the growth of good bacteria.”
+“It is a great source of both insoluble and soluble fibre, which add bulk to the stool and promote the growth of good bacteria.”
 Ground flaxseed is an excellent source of plant-based omega-3 fatty acids, which are known to help soften stool and relieve constipation.
 Aim for two to three tablespoons a day as part of a fibre-rich diet.

 A healthy poop means a healthy you!
 Read on to find out what your poop can teach you about your health.